PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 be extended.
 The following is a non-exhaustive list of ideas on how to extend Refaster's expressiveness:

-- Allow more control over _which_ methods are statically imported by `@UseImportPolicy`.
-Sometimes the `@AfterTemplate` contains more than one static method invocation, and only a subset should be statically imported.
 - Provide a way to express that a lambda expression should also match an equivalent method reference and/or vice versa.
 - Provide a way to express that certain method invocations should also be